Propagandalf-7/masters/final_seminar/Presentation.md

 Dividing both sides by T(t) gives the following equation.

-Form this it follows that this relation T''(t) over T(t) must be a constant.
+Form this it follows that this relation T''(t) over T(t) must be a constant, since the bilinear form b is not time dependent.

 Set this value equal to some number, let call it lambda.
 And at this point, the existence of such a value lambda is not known.